aki5/containet/README.md

 computing, in a way this is an attempt to make the network addressing not only trivially configurable, but completely programmable.

-Currently, Containet consists of two programs, containode and containet.
+Currently, Containet consists of three programs: containode, containet and mocker.

 ## Containode